mbfoss/neotasks.nvim/README.md

 - `:Neotasks panel` toggles the window.
 - `:Neotasks clean one` disposes a finished run, buffers included;
   `:Neotasks clean` disposes every finished run.
-- Disposal always goes through the runner, whichever end asks — `:Neotasks`, or `:Dock clean` on the tab.
+- Disposal always goes through the runner, whichever end asks, `:Neotasks` or `:Dock clean` on the tab.
 The runner owns the run, so it decides whether the run may go and it deletes the buffers; the view only asks, and reacts once it has happened.